ginnox1/iCADdocs_online/SurfaceDataProcessing/Surface_modelling_and_interpolation.md

 The profile extraction process relies on a number of assumptions to execute the above mentioed tasks.
 Observing the following conventions and assumptions will help to avoid failed attempts, and hence save time.

-**Direction of Increasing Station**: Profile extraction process is designed to work from the begining vertex of the alignment object towards the its end vertex, when extracting elevations at incremental locations.
+**Direction of Increasing Station**: Profile extraction process is designed to work from the begining vertex of the alignment object towards its end vertex, when extracting elevations at incremental locations.
 This is based on the key convention stating, 'alignments are drawn from begining to ending station.'
 For canal alignments, this would mean from upstream to downstream direction.
 All preceeding and subsequent tasks to profile extraction build on this convention.
 It is therefore mandatory to work accordingly, to avoid mulitple invonveniences as the design task progresses.

 **Scaling of routes**: Canal routes are required to be referenced to a pair of axes generated by iCAD product.
 Generally, this referencing is not limited in any way.
 That is to say, the user can adopt any prefered scalling for the referencing to work.
 However, when applied to canal routes, the scaling used may impact the quality - or even success  - of profile extraction.